Our Community Needs Your Voice

 - Cost = FREE

-AABLI is open to any African American looking to be more prepared to give back to their community.
+In its fourth year, AABLI is committed to increasing representation in leadership roles across the Wabash Valley by equipping participants with essential skills and knowledge for effective board governance.
 This could include anyone from young professionals looking to advance in their community to well-established individuals looking to have a better understanding of being involved in community boards.
+By reflecting on the community they serve, participants are positioned to foster creative problem-solving and trust-building.

 Support AABLI